by NetBrain Nov 1, 2017

-Before you can drill-down and understand the problem, you’ll want to identify the EIGRP-enabled routers in the network which should be forming neighbor relationships and exchanging routes.
-With NetBrain, one method of targeting the problem is to map around the EIGRP Autonomous System (AS) which is having the issue.
+Before you can drill-down and understand the problem, identify the EIGRP-enabled routers in the network, which should be forming neighbor relationships and exchanging routes.
+With NetBrain, one method of targeting the problem is to map around the EIGRP AS that is having the issue.
 You can do this with a few clicks.
 After mapping the relevant EIGRP AS, you can dynamically add neighbors to the map to expand the scope of your visibility.

 Instantly Map an EIGRP Autonomous System